 The following factors can contribute to a large grant-set entry and may lead to degraded performance:

 - You have long-lived tokens, which means they don't expire quickly.
-The expiration date (coreTokenExpirationDate) is updated each time a token is added, and although Identity Cloud or AM will clean up expired tokens, it is possible that the number of tokens being issued will exceed the number being cleaned up when there is a steady flow of tokens with a long lifetime.
+The expiration date (coreTokenExpirationDate) is updated each time a token is added, and although AM will clean up expired tokens, it is possible that the number of tokens being issued will exceed the number being cleaned up when there is a steady flow of tokens with a long lifetime.

 - You have single-use tokens.
 This means the OAuth 2.0 client issues new tokens for each request, which increases the amount of activity.